 Sticking HEUI Injectors

 HEUI (hydraulically actuated electronically controlled unit injector) injectors rely on high pressure oil to pressurize fuel in the injector body, as opposed to utilizing a high pressure injection pump.
 In a simplistic model, an oil pump pressurizes engine oil and sends it to the injector, and a piston/plunger in the injector uses the oil pressure to pressurize fuel before it is injected into the engine's cylinder.
 HEUI injection systems were advanced when they were introduced by Caterpillar in the 90's, but have since been replaced by common rail technology.
 The injectors are sensitive to poor fuel and oil quality.
 The best thing you can do to prevent failure is maintain proper fuel quality (by means of an additive if necessary) and keep your engine oil changed regularly.
-The 6.0L injectors in particular are prone to stiction; there are several additives on the market that prevent and in some rare cases even reverse stiction problems in these injectors.
-Archoil is amongst the leading manufacturers of stiction eliminating oil additives.
+The 6.0L injectors in particular are prone to stiction; there are several additives on the market that prevent and in some cases even reverse stiction problems in these injectors.
+Archoil is amongst the leading manufacturers of stiction eliminating oil additives, and we use their Archoil AR9100 friction modifier religiously.

 High Pressure Oil Pump Failure